Skip to page content

 About this Artist

 Through elegant musicality and an insightful approach to both contemporary and established repertoire, Jean-Yves Thibaudet has earned a reputation as one of the world’s finest pianists.
-He is especially known for his diverse interests beyond the classical world; in addition to his many forays into jazz and opera—including works which he transcribed himself for the piano—Thibaudet has forged profound friendships around the globe, leading to fruitful collaborations in film, fashion, and visual art.
+He is especially known for his diverse interests beyond the classical world; in addition to his many forays into jazz and opera — including works that he transcribed himself for the piano—Thibaudet has forged profound friendships around the globe, leading to fruitful collaborations in film, fashion, and visual art.
 A recording powerhouse, Thibaudet appears on more than 70 albums and six film scores.
 He is a devoted educator and is the first-ever Artist-in-Residence at the Colburn School, which awards several scholarships in his name.